voliveiro/OCR_HEIC/README.md

 ## Packages to install

 brew install tesseract
 brew install libheif
-pip install pyheif pillow pytesseract brew install tesseract brew install libheif brew install imagemagick  # optional but useful brew install python  # if not already installed pip install pyheif pillow pytesseract
+pip install pyheif pillow pytesseract

+brew install imagemagick  # optional but useful
+brew install python  # if you don't already have python installed
-(optional)brew install imagemagick

 ## Note

 For ease, run the .py file in the same folder as your images.